 Upon becoming certified, you will receive a schedule of visits each Monday by e-mail.
 The schedule will list the visits to the various facilities for the next several weeks, and you may request to be scheduled based on your selection(s) from this list.

-Caring Canines asks that each certified handler commit to ten visits a year.
+Caring Canines asks that each certified handler commit to ten visits per calendar year.
+We operate September through mid-June.

 Each dog must be evaluated separately and individually with the handler and also accomplish their mentoring visits individually.
 After certification, the handler can make visits with a single dog only.
 The handler only needs to make one guest orientation visit.